exilesprx/zig-installer/README.md

 just install
 ```

-> Note: using `go install` does not add build metadata like version information.
+> **Note**: using `go install` does not add build metadata like version information.
 To include that, use the justfile or build with ldflags.
 See details in "Build-time Configuration" section.

 3. Run the program with the desired options.